Eye Injury

 • A swollen, red or painful area around the eye or eyelid

-• An eye that is very sensitive to light
+• Very sensitive to light

-• An eye injury that does not get better after 24 hours
+• Not getting better after 24 hours

 You need to contact a clinician today